-While we are travelling in a new country there is nothing better than finding a place you can sit, relax and have a coffee.
-Reykjavik Roasters was our place for the next few days, we stumbled upon this quaint coffee shop on the way to our hotel.
-This was decided we were going to walk from the bus terminal to our hotel and do some site seeing along the way.
+While we are travelling around a new country there is nothing better than finding a place you can sit, relax and have a coffee.
+Reykjavik Roasters was our place for the next few days, we stumbled upon this quaint coffee shop on the way to our hotel, after getting off the transport between the airport and Reykjavik centre.

 There is a couple of Reykjavik roasters coffee shops to choose from.